zhangwanlin0728/docs-v2/content/influxdb/cloud-iox/sql/functions/time-series.md

 ### The DATE_PART() function

-The DATE_PART() function is used to query for subfields from a date or time value.
+The DATE_PART() function is used to query for subfields from a date or time value and returns the specified part of the date as an integer.

 The precision supported includes: